Dr. Fred W. Batten, Jr. was born to the late Fred Batten, Sr. and Vergie Batten on March 15, 1965 in Murfreesboro TN.

 During Pastor Batten’s tenure the New Heights’ Pathfinder Club continued to excel.
 Additionally, the Lord led Pastor Batten and New Heights church to join forces with the Mississippi State Department of Health to provide Tobacco Education and Prevention, conduct several health fairs, and hold Abstinence Education, Marriage Enrichment and Computer Literacy classes.
 In addition New Heights Music Ministry reached out to the community by conducting a musical during the Easter and Christmas seasons.

 On August 2, 2015, the Doctor of Ministry degree in Urban Ministry and Church Growth was conferred upon Pastor Batten from Andrews University in Berrien Springs, Michigan.
 His dissertation was titled: The Development and Implementation of a Community-based Evangelism Model in the Word of Life Seventh-day Adventist Church in Memphis, Tennessee.
 He is happily married to his lovely wife, the former Denise Rhodes Terrell.
-They have been jubilantly married for 32 years.
+They have been jubilantly married for over 30 years.
 The Lord blessed this union with two lovely daughters: Amber, Oakwood University graduate in Nursing and Brandi, a Graduate Student at Southern Adventist University.

 Doctor Batten loves reading.
 He also has a passion for playing basketball, tennis and helping others come to know Jesus.

 Additional links on this topic: